pwarawit/powerbi-docs.th-th/powerbi-docs/report-server/rendering-extension-support.md

 ไม่สามารถใช้งานได้

-## <a name="disclaimer"></a>ข้อความปฏิเสธความรับผิดชอบ
+## <a name="disclaimer"></a>Disclaimer

-© 2017 Microsoft Corporation สงวนสิทธิ์ทุกประการ ชื่อของบริษัทและผลิตภัณฑ์จริงที่กล่าวถึงในที่นี้อาจเป็นเครื่องหมายการค้าของเจ้าของที่เกี่ยวข้อง ข้อมูลที่อยู่ในเอกสารนี้แสดงถึงมุมมองปัจจุบันของ Microsoft Corporation ในประเด็นที่กล่าวถึง ณ วันที่เผยแพร่ Microsoft ไม่สามารถรับประกันความถูกต้องของข้อมูลใดก็ตามที่นำเสนอหลังจากวันที่เผยแพร่ Microsoft จะอัปเดตเว็บไซต์ข้อมูลใหม่เกี่ยวกับความสามารถในการเข้าถึงผลิตภัณฑ์เมื่อมีข้อมูลนั้นเป็นประจำด้วย
+© 2017 Microsoft Corporation.
+All rights reserved.
+The names of actual companies and products mentioned herein may be the trademarks of their respective owners.
+The information contained in this document represents the current view of Microsoft Corporation on the issues discussed as of the date of publication.
+Microsoft cannot guarantee the accuracy of any information presented after the date of publication.
+Microsoft regularly updates its websites with new information about the accessibility of products as that information becomes available.

-การปรับแต่งผลิตภัณฑ์ทำให้ถ้อยแถลงความสอดคล้องจาก Microsoft เป็นโมฆะ โปรดปรึกษาผู้จำหน่าย เทคโนโลยีช่วยเหลือ (AT) สำหรับข้อมูลจำเพาะเกี่ยวกับความเข้ากันได้ของผลิตภัณฑ์ AT ที่เฉพาะเจาะจง
+Customization of the product voids this conformance statement from Microsoft.
+Please consult with Assistive Technology (AT) vendors for compatibility specifications of specific AT products.

-เอกสารนี้มีไว้เพื่อวัตถุประสงค์ในการให้ข้อมูลเท่านั้น MICROSOFT ไม่ขอรับประกันในเอกสารนี้ทั้งโดยชัดแจ้งหรือโดยนัย
+This document is for informational purposes only.
+MICROSOFT MAKES NO WARRANTIES, EXPRESS OR IMPLIED, IN THIS DOCUMENT.

 ## <a name="next-steps"></a>ขั้นตอนถัดไป